vlitzke/kitchenflies/DNAseq/10_callSNPs/README.md

 PoolSNP is a shell script using GNU parallel to utilize multiple threads.
 Parameters need to be passed to the shell script and all necessary steps will be processed serially (or in parallel, whenever possible).
 Note, that in order to work properly, the folder /scripts needs to be placed in the same directory as the shell script.
 The three python scripts being part of the PoolSNP pipeline require python3 and can also be used as standalone scripts.
 To obtain additional information, please see the documentation within each of these scripts by typing:

 python3 script.py -h
 PoolSNP has been tested on Mac OSX (10.11) and Linux Ubuntu (16.10).
-The shell script only works with a BASH shell and requires Python 3 and GNU parallel to be in PATH.
+The  and requires Python 3 and GNU parallel to be in PATH.

-To get more help on the different parameters, execute the shell script without parameters

 bash scripts/PoolSNP/PoolSNP.sh \
 mpileup=DrosEU.mpileup.gz \